Syntria/shell-pilot/README.md

     *(This command reads the `pyproject.toml` file and installs the necessary packages.)*

 4.  **Set up your API Key:**
+    - Go to https://aistudio.google.com/app/api-keys and create a API key
     - Create a `.env` file in the root of the project.
     - Add your Gemini API key to the file:
       ```